How to Leverage Big Data in Small Businesses

 With this knowledge, SMEs can tailor their products and services to match the preferences of their target demographic.
 They can also better customise client interactions, enhancing the customer experience.

 Improved marketing strategies.
 Cloud-based data analytics tools allow businesses to see where potential buyers are in the various stages of the sales cycle.
 Coupled with a better understanding of customers’ purchasing decisions, smaller enterprises can plan out marketing campaigns through their website and/or social media that are relevant to the targeted customer personas.

-This could increase chances of a sale, gaining you a new or repeat customer.
-Furthermore, you can always review the conversion rates afterwards to determine the effectiveness of the campaign and how it can be improved.
+This could increase the chances of a sale, gaining you a new or repeat customer.
+Furthermore, you can always review the conversion rates afterward to determine the effectiveness of the campaign and how it can be improved.